-Area Data on shortages and needs (SY20-21) Narrative description

-Special educators 67 At the start of SY20and related service personnel and 21, public schools in DC [charter and

-paraprofessionals traditional] had 67

-vacant special

-education teacher

-positions.

-Bilingual educators 1 At the start of SY20-

-21, public schools in

-DC [charter and

-traditional] had 1

-vacant bilingual

-teacher positions.

-English as a second 35 At the start of SY20language educators 21, public schools in

-DC [charter and
+Area Data on shortages and needs (SY20-21) Narrative description Special educators and related service personnel and paraprofessionals 67 At the start of SY20- 21, public schools in DC [charter and traditional] had 67 vacant special education teacher positions.
+Bilingual educators 1 At the start of SY20- 21, public schools in DC [charter and traditional] had 1 vacant bilingual teacher positions.
+English as a second language educators 35 At the start of SY20- 21, public schools in DC [charter and traditional] had 35 vacant English as a second language teacher positions.
+Math and science 6 At the start of SY20- 21, public schools in DC [charter and traditional] had 6